coda/packs-sdk/docs/reference/sdk/interfaces/SyncFormulaResult.md

 The return value from the formula that implements a sync table.
 Each sync formula invocation returns one reasonable size page of results.
 The formula may also return a continuation, indicating that the sync formula should be invoked again to get a next page of results.
-Sync functions are called in a loop until there is no continuation returned.
+Sync functions are called repeatedly until there is no continuation returned.

 ## Type parameters